Mailing Address: 0101 Old Main Hill

 - Library and Lab Aides

-Priority registration is available to students who have specific disability related scheduling needs.
-Primarily this relates to individuals with mobility realted disabilites.
-Contact your DRC counselor to determine eligibility for this service.
-Priority registration dates will be emailed to eligable students.
+Pre-Priority registration is available to students who have specific disability related scheduling needs.
+Contact your Accessibility Consultant if you feel you have a disability related need for early registration.
+Priority registration dates will be emailed to eligible students.
 Students who miss the prepriority registration deadlines must participate in the regular registration process.

-Eligability for accommodated testing is based on the presance of a disability that impacts testing performance.
+Eligibility for accommodated testing is based on the presence of a disability that impacts testing performance.
 Students seeking testing accommodations may be asked to provide documentation of their disability as well as evidence of its impact on testing.

 Students who have been approved for accommodated testing should follow the process below to secure their accommodations.